top of page

 How to Find Professors to Reach Out to for a High School Research Position

-You can use online university staff directories to find professors to contact for computer science research positions.
+Online university staff directories are a fantastic resource for discovering professors to contact for computer science research positions.
 Remote opportunities can be challenging to secure, as professors often prefer high school students for in-person tasks.
 However, for computational research, remote positions are more feasible if you have basic knowledge of Python or R to analyze large datasets.
-You can learn these programming languages for free using resources like Coursera’s R Programming Course or Python for Everybody.

 How to Structure and Send Outreach Emails